scarsec1490/ParamHound/README.md

-ParamHound is SCARSEC’s open‑source utility for red‑teamers who want speed without the bloat.
+ParamHound is SCARSEC’s open‑source utility for bug hunters who want speed without the bloat.
 Point it at a URL (or let it recurse the whole domain) and it will:

 Crawl up to 10 levels deep using plain requests—no headless browsers.